Verifiable Quantum Advantage without Structure: Cryptographic Definitions in the Random Oracle Model

+The true randomness requirement in the AI-QROM is defined analogously.
+A \emph{keyless} proof of randomness has $\keylength=0$ in which case we omit $k$ from the input of $\prove$ and $\verify$. \end{definition}

-\paragraph{From min-entropy to true randomness.} Here we discuss how proofs of min-entropy imply proofs of true randomness.
-This is an immediate application of extractors: \begin{theorem} If proofs of min-entropy against oracle-independent adversaries in the QROM exist, then so to proofs of true randomness.
-If the proof of min-entropy is secure against uniform or non-uniform oracle-dependent adversaries, then so is the proof of randomness.
+\paragraph{From min-entropy to true randomness.} Here we discuss how proofs of min-entropy imply proofs of randomness.
+This is an immediate application of extractors: \begin{theorem} If proofs of min-entropy in the QROM (resp.
+AI-QROM) exist, then so do proofs of randomness in the QROM (resp.
+AI-QROM).
 If the proof of min-entropy is keyless, then so is the proof of randomness. \end{theorem} \begin{proof}We simply have a new $\verify'$ which chooses a random seed for a strong extractor, which it applies to the result of $\verify$, outputting whatever the extractor outputs.
 By choosing the min-entropy $h$ sufficiently higher than the desired output length according to the parameters of the extractor, the output of $\verify'$ will be statistically close to random and the desired length. \end{proof}

 We note that the verifier's random seed for the extractor can be sampled after the prover's message, and can also be made public afterward.
 The result is that if the proof of min-entropy is public coin and publicly verifiable, the proof of randomness will be as well, at the cost of a single final message from the verifier.